Globe Life (GL)

 With roots dating back to 1900 and a rebranding from Torchmark Corporation in 2019, Globe Life (NYSE:GL) is an insurance holding company that offers life insurance, supplemental health insurance, and annuity products through various distribution channels.

-- 5% annual revenue growth over the last five years was slower than its insurance peers
+- Annual revenue growth of 5% over the last five years was below our standards for the insurance sector

 Why There Are Better Opportunities Than Globe Life